Simple Tutorial: Extracting Funny Quotes from Presidential Debates

 You can view the data by clicking the "toggle dataset view" button in the top right corner of the screen:

-Step 2: Examine the Example Operation
+Step 2: Add a Map Operation

 The pipeline is set to run on a sample of 5 documents, as indicated by the sample icon next to the pipeline name.
 This sampling helps us quickly test and iterate on our prompts without processing the entire dataset.
+This can be changed.

 Step 3: Run the Pipeline and Check Outputs